 App install

-The Windows Store provides a consistent and simple experience for acquiring apps.
-When users select an app to install, the app downloads in background and installs.
-A notification indicates when the app is ready to use.
+The Windows Store provides a consistent experience for acquiring apps.
+When users select an app to install, it downloads in the background, and a notification appears when it’s ready to use.
 This experience is the same regardless of the type or publisher of the app.

 Apps are certified

-All apps distributed through the Windows Store are tested against a consistent set of policies to ensure they’re not infected with viruses and malware and ensure that the apps are of a consistent reliability.
+All apps distributed through the Windows Store are tested using a consistent set of policies to ensure they’re not infected with viruses and malware and to ensure that the apps are of a consistent reliability.

 Browse categories of the Windows Store

-The Windows Store enables users to browse the Store using coherent categories to help facilitate easy discovery of relevant canonical apps.
-These categories are consistent across each of the countries in which the Windows Store will operate, unless there’s a regulatory restriction.
-Developers have to choose one top-level category (and, optionally, two subcategories).
+The Windows Store has categories to help users discover apps..
+These categories are consistent across each of the countries in which the Windows Store operates (unless there’s a regulatory restriction).
+Developers have to choose one top-level category for their app (and, optionally, two subcategories).

 Payments

-The Windows Store enables users to easily choose their preferred payment service, such as credit card, PayPal, gift cards, stored value, and so on.
-This set of payment settings is then be made available by the Windows Store on all Windows 8 PCs, irrespective of the brand of the PC, and in all regions that the Store will operate.
-The user doesn’t have to specify their billing options if they’ve already set the options for Windows Phone 7 or Xbox®.
+The Windows Store enables users to easily choose how to pay, such as credit card, PayPal, gift cards, stored value, and so on.
+These payment settings are then made available by the Windows Store on all Windows 8 PCs, no matter which brand of the PC, and in all regions that the Store operates.
+The user doesn’t have to specify their billing options if they’ve already set the options for Windows Phone 7 or Xbox.

 Refunds

-The Windows Store enables users to submit a web-based request for a refund and, if the request complies with the Consumers Terms of Use (ToU), the Store can provide a refund to the users.
-The Windows Store takes care of the appropriate settlement with developers and partners transparently from users.
+Users can submit a web-based request for a refund and, if the request complies with the Consumer Terms of Use (ToU), the Store can provide a refund to the users.
+The Windows Store takes care of the appropriate settlement with developers and partners without involving users.

 Desktop apps